4g3nt47/4g3nt47/README.md

 # About me

 My name is Umar Abdul, a 23y/o Nigerian student.
-I'm interested in programming, full stack web development, and cyber security.
+I'm interested in programming, cyber security, and web development.

 ## Skills